avoybaidya/WordLens/README.md

 3. **Tracking Progress:** The app keeps track of the words you find tricky and shows how much you're improving over time.
 This information is kept safe and private.

-The goal of WordLens AR is to make reading and writing easier for people with dyslexia so they can get better at it.
+The goal of WordLens is to make reading and writing easier for people with dyslexia so they can get better at it.

 ## How we built it
-I used tools like XCode and Swift (which are for making iPhone apps) to create WordLens AR.
+I used tools like XCode and Swift (which are for making iPhone apps) to create WordLens.
 The app has a simple look with animations, and it uses special technology to show 3D images from a service called echo3D.
 I made sure everything in the app is easy to read and understand.

 I also made a smart system that can look at the words you write and figure out what you mean, even if there are mistakes.
 This helps the app suggest the right spelling.